Man charged with shooting and killing dog

 Police said that at 9:30 p.m.
 Mock became angry at his German Shepard puppy for urinating in the house.
 Mock dragged the puppy out of the house and began to choke it.

 The victim, a 21-year-old female, was holding her and Mock’s 10-month-old child when she ran over to Mock to attempt to stop him from harming the animal.
-The victim’s own dog, a husky mix, was following close behind.
+The victim’s own dog, a husky mix named Teegan, was following close behind.

-Mock used a 9 mm handgun.
-He is being charged with cruelty to animals, endangering the welfare of a child, terroristic threats, simple assault, endangering another person, disorderly conduct and harassment.
+Mock is being charged with cruelty to animals, endangering the welfare of a child, terroristic threats, simple assault, endangering another person, disorderly conduct and harassment.